firsttris/ccu-addon-mui/README.en.md

 This will:
 - Build the frontend React app
 - Bundle the WebSocket server with all dependencies
-- Download the Node.js ARM32 binary for CCU3
 - Create a `.tar.gz` addon package ready for installation

 ## WebSocket Testing